I’ve earned a living from my online businesses for over a decade. I own three websites in different industries. Combined, they make over $1M annually.

 - Call to action text leading up to affiliate links

-Effective copywriting helps improve your overall writing style making things more enjoyable to read (and as a side effect: buy what your pitching).
+Effective copywriting helps improve your overall writing style making things more enjoyable to read (and as a side effect: buy what you’re pitching).

 4. Befriend Your Affiliate Managers